WICG/nav-speculation/prerendering-same-site.md

 ### Page-initiated prerendering

-The [speculation rules API](./triggers.md) can be used to trigger a prerender to any same-origin page.
+The [speculation rules API](./triggers.md) can be used to trigger a prerender to any same-site page.
 For example:

 ```html
 <script type="speculationrules">